Skip to main content

 Flags are another example of controversial symbols remaining in existence today.
 Just last month, Mississippi became the last state to remove the Confederate battle emblem from its flag.
 While for some, the Confederate flag symbolises racism and slavery, defenders of the flag argue that it represents wartime sacrifice and Southern heritage.

 Regardless of how we read its symbolism when it was adopted by Mississippi in 1894, the Confederate flag has undeniably been adopted by white supremacists over the years.
 It was the same flag that was used by supporters of segregation laws, flown by the KKK at lynching parties, and waved by Dylan Roof during a racially motivated mass shooting.
 So now the new governor or Mississippi is looking to design a new flag, one he says will unite the State.
+All this goes to show how the cultural significance of symbols evolves.
+In my opinion, their current meaning should be what justifies or condemns their existence in modern society.

 This is an extended article, originally published by TheLatest.com